-The standards contained in this document are for guidance, and are to be applied to both licensable and non-licensable Houses in Multiple Occupation (HMO).
-They have been developed to address hazards to health assessed as being the most serious for this type of property under the Housing Health & Safety Rating System.
-Guidance on the servicing, maintenance and management of HMOs is also detailed.
-These standards will be revised from time to time in accordance with good practice.
+The 'standards' have been developed to address health & safety hazards, assessed as being the most serious for this type of property under the current Housing Health and Safety rating System.
+Guidance will also be offered on the servicing, maintenance and management of HMOs.

+The standards will be reviewed and revised periodically in accordance with good practice and any new and/or updated legislation.